-Instead, in any art drawing lesson, you should first ask yourself: who or what is the star of my picture?
+Instead, in any art drawing lesson, you should first ask yourself: who or what is the star of your picture?
 What is most important?
 What do you want the viewer’s eyes to see first?

 The rest of your painting then becomes the supporting cast, there to be interesting but never to overshadow the star.

 The star of my painting, Filipinas, is the tall girl on the left.